burz/presentations/f-algebras/slides.md

 ----

-TODO: Table Of Contents
+## Overview

+* F-Algebras
+* Catamorphisms
+* Solving a simple expression tree
+* Dealing with multiple types
+* How to delay evaluation
+* Typechecking (monadic f-algebras)
+* Translation

 ---

-Let's take a look at an Algebra
+Let's take a look at an f-algebra

 ```Haskell
 type Algebra f a = f a -> a